 On page 6 the text states, “…the nonadiabatic results agree closely with their adiabatic counterparts…”.
 That is as expected, but because the dissociation energies in Table II are given as De and then later as D0 it is not possible to tell exactly how large the nonadiabatic corrects actually are.
 They are quite small.

-The nonadiabatic corrections to D are now reported in Table IV.
+The nonadiabatic corrections to D0 are now reported in Table IV.

 In addition, the DBOCs are relatively insensitive to the level of theory.
 Perhaps a comment to that effect would be helpful for the reader to put things into perspective.